glwagner/BulkFormulaTurbulentFluxes.jl/README.md

 # BulkFormulaTurbulentFluxes.jl

-Solvers that use similarity theory to compute turbulent fluxes of heat, water vapor, and momentum across atmospheric boundary layers.
+Solvers that use formulae based on "bulk" atmospheric properties to compute turbulent fluxes of heat, water vapor, and momentum between the atmosphere and ocean, sea ice, and land surfaces.